-Optuna uses the Tree-structured Parzen Estimator (TPE) to facilitate this exploration by estimating the likelihood that a given set of hyperparameters will improve performance.
+Recent studies use efficient algorithms such as hyperband for hyperparameter validation purposes.
+We use Optuna (Akiba et al., 2019), an open-source hyperparameter optimization algorithm for machine learning applications, to evaluate the effects of initial hyperparameter space on out-of-sample predictive accuracy.
+Exploring all possible hyperparameter combinations is computationally intensive.
+Optuna uses the Tree-structured Parzen Estimator (TPE) to efficiently search the sub-space of hyperparameters that is likely to improve model performance.
 TPE separates the set of hyperparameters into two groups: the best-performing set and the remaining set.
 Leveraging this partition, TPE prioritizes areas of the search space expected to produce superior outcomes.
 A key efficiency feature of Optuna is its pruning mechanism which conservatively allocates computational resources by discontinuing trials that perform significantly worse than the current best trial at earlier checkpoints.
 Moreover, Optuna can dynamically adjust the hyperparameter search space in response to insights gained from completed trials.
 This adaptability focuses the search on the most promising region of hyperparameters, enhancing the likelihood of finding the (near-)optimal hyperparameter configurations with minimal computational costs.